seisbench/seisbench/doc/metadata.md

 ## Naming scheme
 All column names should follow the structure `CATEGORY_PARAMETER_UNIT`.
 The `CATEGORY` defines which object the parameter describes.
-The categories are `trace`, `source`, `station` and `derived`.
+The categories are `trace`, `source`, `station` and `path`.
 - `trace` contains all information and annotations for the trace, such as the start time, the picks or ground motion parameters.
 - `source` describes the source of the waves, such as an earthquake.
 Source parameters will be empty for noise traces.
   All rows with the same `source_id` should agree in all source parameters.
 - `station` contains all information about the station recording the trace, such as station and network code or station location.
   Similar to `source`, all rows describing the same stations should agree in all station parameters (except for actual changes in the station setup over time).
-- `derived` is used for all information that can be derived using information from **multiple** of the other categories.
+- `path` is used for all properties of the propagation path, like travel times or distances.
-  For example, epicentral distances belong to the derived category, as they can only be derived using information from both `station` and `source` parameters.
-  In contrast, SNR does not belong to `derived` as it can be calculated using the `trace` category only.
-  It should therefore be in the `trace` category.
+Theses parameters will usually be derived from a combination of source, station and trace parameters.

 The `PARAMETER` describes the provided information, e.g., `latitude` or `longitude`.
 Parameter names should be as self-contained as possible.